IROpany/like-button-plugin/README.md

 ## Usage

-To use this plugin, follow these steps
+To use this plugin, follow these steps.

-Follow these steps to display count buttons on your posts pages.

 1. activate the plugin from the WordPress admin panel.
 2. apply additional CSS if necessary to customize the appearance.